img_6-1.jpg

 The Regular Wheels line was produced from 1953, the advent of Matchbox, to 1969 when the Superfast range took over using wheels made of slightly softer plastic on very thin spring-loaded axles.

-Pitched at a punchy £3000-4000, the car roared away to a remarkable £18,000 hammer price to set what is believed to be a world record price for a single Matchbox vehicle (boxes comprising several toys have made more).
+Pitched at a punchy £3000-4000, the Cougar car roared away to a remarkable £18,000 hammer price - or £22,050 including the premium - to set a world record.

 During the Matchbox Magic sale in January last year Vectis took an £11,000 hammer price for a Regular Wheels 13d Dodge BP Wreck Truck that came from a very limited run in terms of colour – part of the Graham Hamilton collection.
 Back in May 2021, again as part of that Graham Hamilton collection, a Superfast 31c Lincoln Continental Pre-production trial model (Superfast 32a) was knocked down at £13,000.